Wednesday, June 15, 2016

 But it's not that aspect of the man from Tampa's brilliant career for which I want to honor him today.
 It's for his indispensable role in stopping the great Martian attack of 1996.

-These two scenes from a documentary I found on YouTube tell the story.
+This scene from a documentary I found on YouTube tells the story.

 So thank you Slim Whitman for defeating the Martian menace.
 The Earth will never forget!